sebiniemann/Mantella/_includes/descriptions.md

 {% when "mathematical-functions-randompermutationvector-arma-uword" %}

-{% when "mathematical-functions-randomneighbour-arma-col-lt-double-gt-double-double" %}
+{% when "mathematical-functions-randomneighbour-arma-col-double-double-double" %}

 {% when "armadillo-and-c-stl-range-arma-uword-arma-uword-arma-uword" %}

 {% when "armadillo-and-c-stl-range-arma-uword-arma-uword" %}

-{% when "armadillo-and-c-stl-hash-operator-arma-col-lt-double-gt" %}
+{% when "armadillo-and-c-stl-hash-operator-arma-col-double" %}

-{% when "armadillo-and-c-stl-isequal-operator-arma-col-lt-double-gt-arma-col-lt-double-gt" %}
+{% when "armadillo-and-c-stl-isequal-operator-arma-col-double-arma-col-double" %}

 {% when "message-passing-interface-mpibestsample-void-void-int-mpi-datatype" %}